-The current Comprehensive Water Plan is a ten-year plan, issued in mid-2021.
-The water use efficiency program goal for 2020-2029 will reduce the regional demand for water by 1.4 MGD on an annual basis and will include school education and conservation kits, along with continued support for large water users.
+Conservation planning occurs on a ten-year cycle as part of Everett's Comprehensive Water System plan.
+The current Comprehensive Water System plan (2020- 2029) was issued in mid-2021.
+The plan states that the WUE program will reduce the regional demand for water by approximately 1.4 MGD on an annual basis through school education and conservation kits, along with continued support of large water users.

-In 2022, 472 workshops were conducted with school classes throughout Snohomish County, reaching 12,465 students.
-Water systems purchased 1,405 indoor conservation kits and 3,767 outdoor conservation kits.
-These activities saved an estimated 0.66 MGD regionally.
-For conservation tips and information, visit: www.everettwa.gov/conservation
+In 2023, 546 workshops were conducted with school classes throughout Snohomish County, reaching 14,355 students.
+Water systems provided 2,200 indoor conservation kits, 675 kitchen aerators and 4,296 outdoor conservation items.
+These activities saved an estimated 0.68 MGD regionally.
+For more information, visit: www.everettwa.gov/2819/Water-conservation-and-education-program